asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 ## Key Concepts

-### Net Present Value
-[TODO]
-### Discounted Cash Flow
+### Net Present Value and Discounted Cash Flow
-[TODO]
+The concept behind the **Time Value of Money** is to calibrate some amount of money in the future to the present value of money.
+The idea is that a certain amount of money today is worth more in the future.
+This is because this money can be invested at some rate of return, which gives you returns in the future.
+Hence, receiving money earlier is better than receiving it late (because you can invest it right now).
+Similarly, spending money later is better than spending it right now, because that unspent money can earn interest.
+If $$r$$ is the rate of return (sometimes also called the hurdle rate), then $$P_0$$ (the amount of money right now) and the equivalent amount of money $$P_t$$ after $$t$$ time periods are related as:

+$$
+P_0=\frac{P_t}{ {(1+r)}^t }
+$$

+When making an investment, there are always projections of cash inflows and outflows upto some time in the future, in order to determine whether the investment is worth it.
+The sum of all of these cash flows (corrected to Net Present Values) minus the investment is a deciding factor of whether the investment was worth it; this is the Discounted Cash Flow, and is written as:

+$$
+DCF(T)=\sum_{t=1}^T \frac{ CF(t)}{ {(1+r)}^t }
+$$

+where $$CF(t)$$ is the cash flow at period $$t$$, and $$r$$ is the rate of return.
+Subtracting the investment from this value gives us the **Net Present Value**.
+If the NPV is positive, the investment is considered worth making, otherwise not.

-### Financial Derivative
+### Financial Derivative and Call Options
-[TODO]
-### Risk Exposure
-[TODO]
-### Confidence Level
-[TODO]
+A **Financial Derivative** is a financial instrument (something which can be bought and sold) whose price depends upon the price some underlying financial object (henceforth called "underlying").
+For simplification, assume that this underlying is a stock.
+Thus the price of a derivative depends upon the price of the stock.

+A **Call Option** is a kind of financial derivative.
+There are different kinds of call options; for the purposes of this discussion, we will discuss **American Call Options**, and simply refer to it henceforth as "option".
+The following are the characteristics of a call option (options in general, in fact):

+- The option is associated with a specific stock.
+- The option costs money to buy.
+This is called the **Option Premium**.
+This is almost always less than the price of the underlying stock.
+- The option has an **expiry date**.
+- The option can be exercised at any time before its expiry date.
+- The option has a **strike price**, which is fixed at the time of purchase of the option.
+If the option owner exercises the option, they can buy the underlying stock at the strike price, regardless of the price of the stock at that time on the financial market.

+The idea is that we can pay a (relatively) small amount to fix the price of the stock for the lifetime of the option.
+If we choose to never exercise the option, the option lapses, and we have incurred a loss (because we paid for the option premium).

+- Let's take a simple example.
+The current stock price is $100.
+Let there be an option to buy this stock, with a strike price of $100.
+The option premium is $10.
+- We buy one option, and thus pay $10.
+- A few days later, the stock price rises to $120.
+We exercise the option, and buy the stock for $100, which is the strike price.
+We pay $100.
+We have paid a total of $110 so far.
+- We immediately sell the stock to the market at the current stock price of $120.
+- We have thus earned $120-$110=$10.

+Thus, options allow us to speculate on rising stocks.
+It is worth noting that there is the counterpart to the Call Option, which is the **Put Option**, which gives us the option to sell a stock at the specified strike price.

 ## 1. Articulating Value: Communicating Uncertainty and Risk in Estimation Models

 **Scenario:** The team is asked to estimate a certain piece of work.
-The developers and analysts put together the usual RAIDs (Risks, Assumptions, Issues, Dependencies), and come up with a number (or, if they are slightly more sophisticated, they throw a minimum, most likely, and maximum value for each story).
+The developers and analysts put together the usual **RAIDs (Risks, Assumptions, Issues, Dependencies)**, and come up with a number (or, if they are slightly more sophisticated, they throw a minimum, most likely, and maximum value for each story).
 They end up adding up the maximum values to get an "upper bound", do the same thing to the other two sets of estimates to get a total lower bound, and a total likely estimate.
 The analyst or the manager goes "This is too high!".
 The developers go back to their estimates and start scrutinising the estimates, all in the hope of finding something they can reduce.
 Most of the time, they simply end up lowering some estimates (by fiat, or common agreement); this may be accompanied by a rational explanation or not: the latter is usually more common.

 Happy with this number, the manager marches off to the client and shows off this estimate.
 The budget is approved; work commences.
 Then along comes the client all indignant: "We are not meeting the sprint commitments!
 The team is not moving fast enough!"
 Negotiations follow.
 No side ends up happy.